OpenMS/pyopenms-docs/docs/source/export_pandas_dataframe.rst

 Export to pandas DataFrame
 ==========================

-**NOTE: This feature is available only if using a version of pyOpenMS >= 3.0, at the time of writing this means using one of the nightly builds as described in the** `Installation Instructions<installation.html#nightly-ci-wheels>`_.
+**NOTE: This feature is available only if using a version of :term:`pyOpenMS` >= 3.0, at the time of writing this means using one of the nightly builds as described in the** `Installation Instructions<installation.html#nightly-ci-wheels>`_.

-In pyOpenMS some data structures can be converted to a tabular format as a ``pandas.DataFrame``.
+In :term:`pyOpenMS` some data structures can be converted to a tabular format as a ``pandas.DataFrame``.
-This allows convenient access to data and meta values of spectra, features and identifications.
+This allows convenient access to data and meta values of spectra, :term:`features` and identifications.

 Required imports for the examples: